wjh18/hugo-liftoff/README.md

 ## Contributing

-If you'd like to contribute to the project, fork the project and submit a pull request with your changes.
-A `CONTRIBUTING.md` and pull request template will be added soon with more detailed instructions.
+If you'd like to contribute to the project, fork it and submit a pull request with your changes using the [pull request template](https://github.com/wjh18/hugo-liftoff/blob/master/.github/pull_request_template.md).
+Please see the [Contribution Guidelines](https://github.com/wjh18/hugo-liftoff/blob/master/CONTRIBUTING.md) for more details.